mojaloop/documentation/mojaloop-technical-overview/notifications/README.md

 Notification Cmd Handler uses either a cached or persistent repository (depending on requirements) to store the Notification state.

 Once the NotifyCmd is consumed by the Notification Cmd Handler, the managed state within the cached/persistent repository will ensure that the Handler will be able to recover from any mid-processing interruptions.
-The NotifyCmd event will then be re-loaded the state from the repository, and process the notification accordingly:
+The NotifyCmd event will trigger a re-load of the Notification state from the repository, and process the notification accordingly:

 - The Notification will be ignored if the state.status is either `success`, `failed` or `expired`.
 - The NotifyCmd will be processed from its last retry-attempt if the state.status = `in-progress`
 - The NotifyCmd will be processed normally if state.status = `received` as no retry-atempts have been observed

 The Notification Cmd Handler will only commit the Kafka message once a final state (i.e. `success`, `failed` or `expired`) has been persisted, thus ensuring the that the message will be re-processed as a result of any interupptions.

+The expiration capability supported by the Notification Engine will ensure that a Notification Cmd Event will not be continously retried, and will instead end up in a final state of `expired` once the expiration lapses.

 ##### 4.1.2.
 Compensating Actions